flux-framework/flux-accounting/README.md

 ```

 Multiple rows of data can be loaded to the database at once using `.csv` files
-and the `flux account-pop-db` command.
-Run `flux account-pop-db --help` for
+and the `flux account pop-db` command.
+Run `flux account pop-db --help` for
 `.csv` formatting instructions.

 User and bank information can also be exported from the database using the